harviu/WebGL-Example/exercises/hello_world.md

 3. In the fragment shader, change the color of the triangle to anything you like.

-Finally, screenshot the rendered triangle with new color and shape, submit that with your finding from step 2 to BlackBoard.
+Finally, screenshot the rendered triangle with new color and shape, submit that with your finding from step 1 and 2 to BlackBoard.